Norwich City F.C.: Development squad

-This team is made up of under-23 and academy players and is effectively Norwich City's second-string side, but is limited to three outfield players and one goalkeeper over the age of 23 per game.
+This team is made up of under-21 and academy players and is limited to three outfield players and one goalkeeper over the age of 21 per game.

 In March 2018, the public mini-bond investment scheme mentioned above raised £5 million.
 With this investment, the club installed new pitches at its Category 1 Academy, as well as a new irrigation system, cameras for analysis and floodlights, a new main building, with a gym, classrooms, physios room, changing rooms and offices.
 A stand was also installed next to the main Academy pitch.